Themba-01/employee-ms/README.md

-Employee Management System
+fIRSTLY, HERE'S A YOUTUBE VIDEO LINK FOR THIS APPLICATION: https://youtu.be/58qTnzSphjc Employee Management System
 A full-stack application for managing employee data, built with ASP.NET Core for the backend and Blazor WebAssembly for the frontend.